redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 category: Performance
 ---

+## Finding The Root Cause

+Identifying performance issues has always been the holy grail of engineering.
+You want to be known as the software engineer who was able to diagnose and rectify the performance issue that came up in production.
+It really adds credibility to your engineering chops.

+We had an issue at work recently that I thought would be fun to do a write up of.
+I'll delve into the details of how we went about trying to find the root cause of the issue (which is 90% of the problem usually) and then fixing it.

 ## Where The Problems Started

 The problems started with AWS, because of course it did.
 The application has been humming along smoothly for a while with no issues whatsoever.
 We decide to run a load test to understand whether a specific API endpoint can handle the load that we expect it to have.